wkoszek/me/source/blog/2012-06-28-book-design-of-everyday-things.md

 Think of an intern in the computer lab with multiple floors, with all printers in networked environment present in your "Print..." dialog window, choosing "Print" with badly marked destination printer.
-Of course that's not the end, since Murpy's laws would prohibit it.
+Of course that's not the end, since Murphy's laws would prohibit it.
 So add to it: selected printer is present in a closed room, owned by one of the lab's staff.
 And the person is on vacation of course, and will come back after you leave.
 And the printout has lots of numbers on it.